 The Boston Architectural College was established as The Boston Architectural Club in 1889 by a group of both young and established local architects.
-The BAC's founders designed hospitals, churches, libraries, schools, theatres, and many notable homes in Back Bay and Fenway.In the 70s and 80s, the BAC began to expand its academic offerings.
+The BAC's founders designed hospitals, churches, libraries, schools, theatres, and many notable homes in Back Bay and Fenway; started influential companies, including Peabody & Stearns and A. H. Davenport & Company.

 Each residence hall is shared with approximately 30 other students.
 Double and single rooms, both with shared bathrooms, are available.
 Accommodations are roomy enough for working on your assignments for design studios.